albertllousas/mars-rover-kotlin/README.md

 - Logging
 - Think about a model that supports infinite command parsing
 - Find a better coverage library
-- Add a usecase/service layer to decouple and orchestrate presentation from domain
+- Add a usecase/service layer to orchestrate and decouple presentation from domain
 - CI
+- Remove gradle warnings